max2468tw/BerkeleyProject3/README.md

 <br><br>
 There are other files, not included for cleanliness, required to make this work.
 If you'd like to demo the project, let me know and I can send you instructions on how to set it up.
+<br><br>
+Note that at the time of completion, I was a Junior in high school.